fsworld009/screenshots-to-sns/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-# Limitations

-1. Assuming ffmpeg is available in $PATH
-2. Output is fixed to ~/shortmovies

 # TODO

 1. Move front-end source codes to src/ui and configure vue-cli to build from that folder